 - Learn how to understand and manage relationships between people and the land.

-The Introduction to Permaculture course is run over a weekend.
-It can be taken as a stand alone course or forms unit 1 of the full Permacultured Design Certificate.
+The Introduction to Permaculture course is run over two days.
+It can be taken as a stand alone course or forms unit 1 of the full Permaculture Design Certificate.

 Next course dates: